KxSystems/docs/docs/ml/toolkit/utilities/util.md

 ## `.ml.df2tab_tz`

-_Convert pandas dataframe containing datetime timezones to a q table_
+_Convert a pandas dataframe containing datetime timezones and datetime objects (datetime.datetime, datetime.time) to a q table_

 Syntax: `.ml.df2tab_tz[x;y;z]`

 Where:

 - `x` is an embedPy representation of a Pandas dataframe
-- `y` is a boolean indicating whether to convert the timezones to their local time representation (1b) or not
+- `y` is a boolean indicating whether to convert the timezones to their local time representation (1b) or to UTC time (0b)
-- `z` is a boolean indicating whether to transform python datetime.datetime and datetime.time objects to q objects (1b) or to leave as foreign objects
+- `z` is a boolean indicating whether to transform python datetime.datetime and datetime.time objects to q objects (1b) or to leave as foreign objects (0b)

 Returns a q table